 The first things

 Your plant will go through a vegetative state before its flowering state.
 During its vegetative state it will require 18-20 hours of light; this will last for 4-6 weeks.
 It's crucial for your plant to receive proper lighting in order for you to get a good harvest.
-When shopping for a light go for one with a full spectrum light.
-An HID (High Intensity Discharge) bulb will usually do the trick.
+When shopping for a light go for one with a full-spectrum light.
+An HID (High-Intensity Discharge) bulb will usually do the trick.
 These bulbs can usually be found in any hardware store.
 Once your plant has reached its flowering state you will need to give it 12 hours of light and 12 hours of darkness.
 When setting up your grow space put reflective insulation on the walls near your plant.
 You can use something as nice as Panda plastic or as simple as aluminum foil.

 Although your grow space will probably not get too hot with the lighting needed for only one plant, it is a good idea to put a fan in the grow room.
-A fan will help your plant get its CO2 it needs to thrive.
+A fan will help your plant get the CO2 it needs to thrive.
 Also, good ventilation aids in the prevention of mold and other nasty things like fungus.

 Flower Power Fertilizers

-Your growing medium is another important part of your set up.
-Opt for an organic soil that is airy.
+Your growing medium is another important part of your setup.
+Opt for organic soil that is airy.
 Don't use one full of nutrients as your seedling will need different nutrients than when it is an adult.
 Instead, you will need to add your own nutrients to the soil.
 Flower Power Fertilizers provide the necessary nutrients for your cannabis plant in its every stage.
 You will need a pot to grow it in that is big enough to hold 5 gallons.
-Also make sure it has a drain hole so that the excess water can escape.
+Also, make sure it has a drain hole so that the excess water can escape.
 Use the pH tester to ensure that the soil's pH remains between 5.5-6.5.

-As a new grower you may have the urge to constantly give your plant water.
-It's understandable that you want to "feed" your baby, but avoid doing this or else you risk killing it.
-Over watering will deprive your plant of oxygen or may even cause root rot.
+As a new grower, you may have the urge to constantly give your plant water.
+It's understandable that you want to "feed" your baby, but avoid doing this, or else you risk killing it.
+Overwatering will deprive your plant of oxygen or may even cause root rot.
 Only water your plant when the top of the soil is dry about an inch deep.